How to Get a Mortgage When You’re Self Employed

 How many years of self-employment qualify for a mortgage?

-The length of self-employment needed to qualify for a mortgage varies among lenders, but a common requirement is at least two years of consistent income in your current line of work.
-Having two years’ worth of tax returns helps to showcase financial stability, which is crucial when looking to secure a self-employed mortgage loan.
+The length of self-employment needed to qualify for a mortgage is generally two years of stable income in your current line of work, but this requirement varies among lenders.
+When applying for a self-employed mortgage, having two years’ worth of tax returns helps demonstrate that you have enough money to make the monthly payments, which is essential for securing the loan.

 How do self-employed people prove income for a mortgage?